 - 50,000+ miles – this is considered very high mileage.
 Such a bike may have significant wear and tear and require major repairs.

-If the bike is not properly maintained, it is best not to take one with mileage over 20,000 to avoid getting into expensive repairs.
+If the bike is not maintained correctly, it is best not to take one with mileage over 20,000 to avoid getting into expensive repairs.

 What Is the Average Annual Mileage for a Bike?

 The average miles for a motorcycle are about 3,000 miles.
-Some motorcyclists often don’t even get 2,000 miles in a year, and there are some who get less than one mile.
-This is much less than the automobile mileage, which is usually about 15,000 miles.
+Some motorcyclists often don’t even get 2,000 miles in a year, and there are some who earn less than one mile.
+This is much less than the automobile mileage, usually about 15,000 miles.

 There are several reasons for this difference: